mariostavr/Boolean_Matrix_Multiplication/README.md

 Steps to compile:
 1. Double click on file "Generator.m".
 The Matlab script will be shown.
 You can change the size of rows.
 2. Then you can run the code cell "Generate Arrays From Matlab".

-OR!
-You can upload the array files that are already generated, into the folder that you create with code cell

 3. Now you can compile and run each code version.